-This Simple Homemade Guacamole is ready in 10 minutes with only 7-ingredients.
+This Simple Vegan Guacamole is ready in 10 minutes with only 7-ingredients.
 It is easy to make, ultra creamy and packed with flavor!

 This recipe is super simple, easy to make, ultra creamy and perfectly balanced.
 Serve it as a dip for game day or on all of your favorite Mexican dishes.
-I’m talking tacos, burritos, enchiladas!
-You name it and it will be tasty on it.
+I’m talking tacos, burritos, enchiladas.
+You name it!

 I know you will enjoy this as much as my family and I did.
-If you are anything like me your won’t be able to stop at just one, two or a bazillion chips and homemade guacamole!
+If you are anything like me your won’t be able to stop at just one, two or a bazillion chips and guac!

 - Onion – I think red onion works best for this recipe although you can use whatever you prefer and have on hand.